spjy/jotted-topics/linear.md

 If you fix one vector and vary another by a scalar, the resulting vector draws out a straight line.

-### Basis

-The basis of a vector space is a set of linearly independent vectors that span the full space.

 ### Spanning Sets

 The set of all possible linear combinations of $n$ vectors is the **spanning set** of the given $n$ vectors.